turbot/flowpipe-docs/docs/flowpipe-hcl/trigger/schedule.md

     pipeline = pipeline.my_pipe
 }
 ```

-or  a custom schedule in cron syntax:
+The `schedule` argument may be a custom schedule in cron syntax.
+No jitter is added to cron schedules; they will run at the time specified.

 ```hcl
 trigger "schedule" "my_hourly_trigger" {